 Puka Pukara is translated to ‘the red fortress’ in Quechua.
 This is a small site, and although the name suggests that it was a fortress, it does not appear to have had any defensive purpose but theorize that it could have been used to protect the water source at Tambomachay.

 The name means “place of rest” in quechua.
 It was the royal hacienda of the Inca Yupanqui when he went to hunt in the surrounding area.
 This site was also thought to have been used as a Temple to the Water.
 There are some interesting aquaducts, canals and cascades sculpted out of stone, designed to channel water flowing from a nearby stream.

 Ccochahuasi Animal Sanctuary

-Pisac is very impressive and we will explore the Inca Tunnel and the largest Ancient Inca Cemetery with more than 2,000 tombs.
-Further down the mountain is the Temple Complex constructed from pink granite, featuring a sun temple, ceremonial alters, water channels and wells.
-The ruin is surrounded by agricultural terraces which blend into the natural shape of the mountain.
+Pisac is very impressive, and we will explore the Inca Tunnel and the largest ancient Inca cemetery with more than 2,000 tombs.
+Further down the mountain is the Temple Complex constructed from pink granite, featuring a sun temple, ceremonial altars, water channels, and wells.
+The ruin is surrounded by agricultural terraces that blend into the natural shape of the mountain.

 WHAT IS INCLUDED

 - Pick up from your hotel

 - Professional English-speaking guide